-- It is not possible to estimate the impact on the taxbase of Option 3 without more extensive modelling work and incurring additional costs. - There would be no additional impact on the taxbase for Option 4. - The estimated taxbase used in the Financial Plan for 2023/2024 is 52,984 band D properties.
-The projection used for 2024/2025 is 53,284 band D properties. - The actual current taxbase figure for 2023/2024 is 53,593.
-This includes a reduction of 4,848 band D properties for the impact of CTS, lower than the original estimate of 5,172.6 band D properties. - The growth in the taxbase is due to an increase in new domestic properties being added to the council tax list plus changes to discounts and exemptions (284 Band D equivalent properties) and a reduction in the number of people claiming CTS (325 Band D equivalent properties).
+- Option 3: It is not possible to estimate the impact on the taxbase of Option 3 without more extensive modelling work and incurring additional costs. - Option 4: There would be no additional impact on the taxbase for Option 4.

-This growth is sufficient to offset any additional adverse impact of changes to the CTS Scheme.
+- The estimated taxbase used in the Financial Plan for 2023/2024 is 52,984 Band D properties. - The actual current taxbase figure for 2023/2024 is 53,593, 609 Band D properties more than the estimate.
+The projection for 2024/2025 is 53,284 band D properties and this will be reviewed in October 2023 for 2024/2025. - The growth in the taxbase is due to an increase in new domestic properties being added to the council tax list plus changes to discounts and exemptions (284 Band D equivalent properties), and a reduction in the number of people claiming CTS (325 Band D equivalent properties). - This growth is sufficient to offset any additional impact of changes to the CTS Scheme.